 Today, you are on this blog because I chose to leave college and focus on becoming a blogger.
 I eventually went back to college but not because I had regrets; I went back because I found fulfillment in what I was doing.

-Regretting any decision you make comes down to what you believe about it.
+Regretting dropping out of college comes down to what you believe about it.
 If you believe you made the decision without proper thinking, you’ll definitely regret it.

 However, if you believe the decision you made was properly thought out, you won’t have any regrets.
 How come I dropped out of college and I’m so glad I did it?
-You also dropped out, why are you regretting it?
+You also dropped out, why should you regret it?

 It is not about the result of your decision but rather what you believe about your decision.
 When I dropped out of University and life became difficult, I assured myself that the difficult life was still better than sitting in a University class that I didn’t like.